 For a good clean, turn on the fan and wipe the surface with fabric made of cotton or microfiber.
 You may have to dampen the cleaning cloth and pour some dishwashing detergent for more effective cleaning.
 I suggest using a small amount of Dawn dishwashing liquid.

 Here’s a tip, particularly for lovers of fast-paced games.
 Proper use of lubricant increases the sliding speed of the puck over the table.
 However, caution is advised against excessive application.

 When too much, the lubricant may leave an extremely smooth surface, which can negatively impact your playing experience.
 A moderate application of silicone lubricant is your best bet.

 You should spray the lubricant on a rag of soft material and, then, apply it across the tabletop.
 A good silicone spray to use is Game Room Guys Silicone Spray for Shuffleboards.

 Keep the fan clean always.
 Since air hockey gets constant air infusion through the table holes, the Fan’s blower soon gets dirt clogs.

-Do well to check on the blower at regular intervals.
-You may also apply pressurized air to blow off the caked dirt.
-A vacuum cleaner may come handy.
+Dirt and grime on the fan blades usually reduce the fan speed and functionality.
+Be sure and check on the blower at regular intervals.
+You may also apply pressurized air to blow off caked dirt.
+A vacuum cleaner may come in handy.

 Cover table when not in Use